Key Takeaways

 We utilize a combination of gel-casting and reaction sintering to produce near-net-shape mirror blanks.
 This enables complex internal geometries that are impossible to achieve via traditional subtractive machining.

-To reach the final design, we employed Parametric Finite Element Modeling and a Multi-Island Genetic Algorithm (MIGA) to fine-tune structural parameters:
+To reach the final design, we employed Parametric Finite Element Modeling and a multi-objective genetic algorithm to fine-tune structural parameters:

 Verified Performance Metrics: